 The best model for community variability among our biological time series was also a one trend model (Model 13 in Table 1, Fig. 4a).
 The model formulation was similar to the best climate model, except the observation variances were unique by dataset (survey) and not individual time series.
 We note that the top two models (Model 13 and 14) showed similar predictive accuracy (∆ ELPD < 1) and only differed with respect to whether the process variance was fixed at 1 or estimated.
 Here we only show results for the model with a fixed process variance.
 The biology showed strong coherence in community signal; a majority of the time series (31 of 38) loaded strongly (probability > 0.9) on the single trend and most of them demonstrated loadings in the same direction (Fig. 4b).
 The magnitude and direction of the estimated loadings were consistent with the observed high relative abundance of most juvenile groundfishes (rockfish, flatfish), squid, krill, and some ichthyoplankton species increased during the marine heatwave, and suggest that the reproductive success of some seabird species was higher around the time of the heatwave as well.
 The few time series loading in the other direction on the trend indicated a reduction in sea lion pup growth rate and lower abundances of juvenile/adult Pacific sardine Sardinops sagax and some ichthyoplankton species (e.g., larval northern anchovy and Pacific hake Merluccius productus) associated with the heatwave.

 Figure 4.
-Community variability in the southern California Current ecosystem: a) shared trend with 95% credible intervals (1951–2018), b) posterior distributions for loadings on individual time series (only time series with ≥ 90% of the loading distributions above or below zero are shown).
+Community variability in the southern California Current ecosystem: a) shared trend with 95% credible intervals (1951–2018: marine heatwave occurred 2014–2016), b) posterior distributions for loadings on individual time series (only time series with ≥ 90% of the loading distributions above or below zero are shown).
 Loadings with darker shading indicate time series loading most strongly on the biology trend.
 Cal. = California, Juv. = juvenile fish stage, Juv./adult = juvenile and adult fish stages combined, all other fish are larval fish.
 See S1 Table and S1 Figure for times series details.